MaineKuehn/graphi/README.rst

 At its heart, ``GraphI`` is built to integrate with Python's data model.
 It natively works with primitives, iterables, mappings and whatever you need.
-For example, creating a multigraph is as simple as using multiple edge values:
+For example, creating a multigraph can be as simple as using multiple edge values:

 .. code::